 Generally, the throat or nose swab is placed in a tube containing a specific liquid.
 The liquid is then squeezed into a test strip that provides results within the specified time on the test kit instructions.

 You must wait the time shown on the lateral flow test kit instructions before reading the results.
 Note that leaving the test longer than the specified time may affect the accuracy of the results.
-You can take the lateral test at home or at your workplace as it doesn’t need lab analysis.
+You can take the lateral test at home or your workplace as it doesn’t need lab analysis.

-Who takes the test
+Who takes the test?

-The Lateral flow test is mainly used to detect the SAR-COV-2 virus in people who don’t exhibit any symptoms of covid-19.
+The Lateral flow test is mainly used to detect the SAR-COV-2 virus in people who don’t exhibit any symptoms of COVID-19.
 It has helped curb the spread of the virus as it detects the virus in a person even if they do not show any signs.
 On the other hand, the PCR is used to test people who have exhibited clear symptoms of covid-19.